shundhammer/qdirstat/README.md

 anybody needs Qt4 support and is willing to invest the time, (reasonably small) patches for Qt4 compatibility are welcome -- see also section "Contributing" below.

+### Promised New Features

+- There will no longer be a limit on cleanup actions.
+Users will be able to add new ones to their hearts' content.
+In the old KDirStat, there were 8 predefined and 10 user cleanup actions.

+- Treemap colors, the respective file categories (pictures, videos, compressed archives, ...) and their filename extensions (*.jpg, *.png; *.mp4, *.wmv, ...) will be configurable.

 ### Windows / MacOS X Compatibility